On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 \begin{theorem} Suppose $f$ is abs-smooth on ${\cal D} \subset {\cal K} \subset \rr^n$, ${\cal D}$ open, ${\cal K}$ compact and convex.
 Then there exists $\gamma > 0$ such that for all $x, \bx \in {\cal D}$

-\end{theorem} \begin{proof} See \textup{\cite[Proposition~1]{Gr13}}. \end{proof} For detailed explanation of the methodologies for generating $\Delta f$, we refer to \textup{\cite{Gr13,GW16}} as well as the Algorithmic Differentiation tools like ADOL-C~\cite{adolc}, CppAD~\cite{cppad}, and Tapenade~\cite{tapenade} which have been extended to generate abs-linearizations and local piecewise linear models in an automated fashion.
-It is important to emphasize that, once a function $f$ is available as a C or Fortran program, its piecewise linear approximant $f_{PL;\bx}(\cdot)$ at a given point $\bx$ is accessible in an easy way, with the same numerical effort as obtaining a gradient computed by algorithmic differentiation.
-In contrast to many machine-learning frameworks which use SGD even in nonsmooth settings, our advantage is that the piecewise linearization approximates $f$ by explicitly taking its nonsmoothness into account.
+\end{theorem} \begin{proof} See \textup{\cite[Proposition~1]{Gr13}}. \end{proof} For detailed explanation of the methodologies for generating $\Delta f$, we refer to \textup{\cite{Gr13}} as well as the Algorithmic Differentiation tools like ADOL-C~\cite{adolc}, CppAD~\cite{cppad}, and Tapenade~\cite{tapenade} which have been extended to generate abs-linearizations and local piecewise linear models in an automated fashion.
+It is important to emphasize that, once a function $f$ is available as a C or Fortran program, its piecewise linear approximant $f_{PL;\bx}(\cdot)$ at a given point $\bx$ is accessible in an easy way.
+For our proof-of-concept implementation, a dense-matrix representation of the piecewise linear approximant $f_{PL;\bx}(\cdot)$ is used requiring $\mathcal{O}((n+s)(s+1))$ memory.
+Hence, it is only feasible for small to medium size problems.
+However, the involved derivative matrices are usually very sparse such that an efficent implementation would require $\mathcal{O}((s+1)N)$ space, where $N$ is the maximum number of nonzero entries in a row and expected to be rather small.
+We observed this behavior, e.g., for the robust optimization of the Greek gas network in \cite{KrLiSrWa22}.
+Once the representation of $\Delta f(\overline{x};\cdot)$ is stored for a base point $\overline{x}$, the cost of re-evaluating the abs-linear form is quite cheap requiring only matrix-vector products.

+In contrast to many optimization approaches for the nonsmooth setting, our advantage is that the piecewise linearization approximates $f$ by explicitly taking its nonsmoothness into account.
 For intuition of how the abs-linearization behaves geometrically, we provide the abs-linearization of Example~\ref{ex:M2a}.

 \begin{example}[Mifflin II, continued] For the Mifflin II function, its abs-linearization is given by $ \Delta f(\bx;\cdot) : \R^2 \mapsto \R$ with

 The function itself together with its piecewise linear model $f_{PL,\bx}(.)$ at the point $\bx = (-1.8,1.8)$ are illustrated in Figure~\ref{fig:mif}. \end{example}